Everything You Were Afraid to Ask

 DAO stands for Decentralized Autonomous Organization.
 In plain language: it's a governance structure where decisions are made by the community, rules are encoded in transparent technology rather than held in one person's head, and no single authority can override the collective.

 Why does a community need one?
-Because the number-one reason intentional communities fail is governance collapse — someone grabs power, factions form, the founding vision gets overridden.
+Because from what we've seen, intentional communities tend to fail for two reasons above all others: structural collapse — governance without accountability, finances without transparency — and the human dynamics those structures either contain or unleash.
 A DAO makes the governance architecture tamper-resistant.
 The rules aren't in a document that someone can rewrite.
 They're in code.

 No more than you have to understand how an internal combustion engine works to drive a car.
-The DAO infrastructure exists in the background — it's what ensures the governance works and the finances are transparent.
-You interact with it through a simple interface when you vote on community decisions or track your contributions.
+What we're building toward: DAO infrastructure running quietly in the background, ensuring governance works and finances are transparent.
+You'd interact with it through a simple interface when you vote on community decisions or track your contributions.
 You do not need to know what a smart contract is.

 Community members make decisions — weighted by their participation, contribution, and tenure in the community.
 This isn't pure one-person-one-vote democracy (which is easily manipulated by whoever shows up most consistently).
 It's a meritocratic contribution model where your voice is proportional to your skin in the game.

 And yes, communities can vote badly.
-That's why the founding charter encodes certain non-negotiables — the land protection structure, the core values, the anti-extraction principles — that cannot be overridden by a simple majority.
+That's why our plan, per TDF's model, is to build a founding charter that encodes certain non-negotiables — the land protection structure, the core values, the anti-extraction principles — that cannot be overridden by a simple majority.
+The founding team will define these together.
 The community governs itself.
 It just can't govern itself into abandoning what it is.

 Membership & Living